Hurry! Only 10 days left until the start of our next cohort session

 “The Online CMHC program is designed to make graduates ready for clinical counseling in the real world.
 We look for students with strong work ethic who are spiritually-sensitive scholars motivated to serve in the helping professions, and who are dedicated to excellence in communication.
 Our students will leave Grace fully prepared to help clients of diverse needs, cultures, and spiritualities with compassion and competence.”Dr. Rhonda Ladd Assistant Professor & Clinical Coordinator

 Residency consists of counselor preparation activities and training and evaluation in skill development, facilitated by online and residential faculty members.
 The first residency will focus on orientation to CMHC and build student-to-student and faculty-to-student connections.
 It will consist of one day of orientation and five days devoted to skill development.
 The second residency will consist of five days focused on assessing interpersonal competencies, skill review/development and evaluation, and advanced topics.
 The third residency will consist of four days centered on professional identity topics, preparing for licensure and employment, potential research endeavors, and taking the CPCE exam.
 Each day of residency, students will participate in a spiritual formation activity that encourages a closer walk with the Lord and fosters understanding of a Christian counselor identity.
 Students are required to attend Residency each year they are enrolled within the CMHC program.
+Zero hours.

 This course will examine the theological foundation of counseling specifically as it pertains to Scriptural truth and principles.
 A biblical theory of personality will be presented which will lead to biblical concepts of counseling.
 Three hours.